ColoradoChristianUniversity/CIS-230-SP25/Ethics/Gabe/Week 07.md

 #### 3. Script

-**Me:** "Hi, about the project.
-I know others are impressed with the speed of the project, but knowing that AI did most of the work, I think we should double check the project to make sure everything fits how we want."
+**Me:** Hi, about the project.
+I know others are impressed with the speed of the project, but knowing that AI did most of the work, I think we should double-check the project to make sure everything fits how we want.

 **Management:** "Do you think there is an issue?"

 **Me:** "I am not sure, but I want to be able to go above the standard rather than aiming to impress by the speed."

-**Management** "Okay we can look over everything to see if it meets our standards."
+**Management** "Okay, we can look over everything to see if it meets our standards."

 #### 4. Scripture